This is a step-by-step guide to help you connect Instagram Insights to Google Data Studio to automate your social media reports.

 Instagram audience metrics

-With Instagram data, you can have an idea of who is interacting with your posts and profile.
+With Instagram data, you can know who interacts with your posts and profile.
 The fields include:

 - Country: combine Audience country (dimension) with Audience for countries (metric)